ankyhe/GRLogger/README.md

 ========

 I started my iOS dev (it calls iPhone dev then) from May, 2009.
 I composed a logger utility for debugging and tracing.
-I used them within 2 iOS apps and it give me a lot of help.
+I used them within 2 iOS apps and it gives me a lot of help.
 Today I want to open source it to public.

 License: MIT

-Install:
+Install:<br>
   (1) Add GRLogger.h, GRLogger.m and License into your project
   (2) Sample -- Please refer to main.m

     #import "GRLogger.h"
     int foo()
     {
       ENTER(@"foo");